La Madeleine Country Potato Soup is a wonderfully creamy and rich potato soup.

 - 1 cup sliced yellow onion

-- 2 pounds potatoes peeled and , sliced evenly in 1/4 inch slides
+- 2 pounds russet potatoes peeled and sliced evenly in 1/4 inch slices

 - 2 sprigs fresh thyme

 - In a large saucepan, add butter, leeks, and onions, and cook over medium heat.

 - Add a pinch of salt to the leeks and onions as they cook.
 When the onions have become translucent, and the leeks change color add the chicken broth.